Reece Gold

-Reece Gold (born September 2, 2002) is an American racing driver who currently competes in the 2025 European Le Mans Series in LMP3 driving for Inter Europol Competition.
+Reece Gold (born September 2, 2002) is an American racing driver who last competed in the European Le Mans Series in LMP3 driving for Inter Europol Competition.
 He previously competed in Indy NXT driving for HMD Motorsports with Dale Coyne Racing.

 Junior career

 USF2000 Championship

 On January 29, 2019, it was announced that Gold would move up to the USF2000 Championship in 2019 with Cape Motorsports after winning the Lucas Oil Formula Car Race Series and a $100,000 scholarship in 2018.
 He would finish tenth in the championship that year.

 Gold would return to the championship with Cape Motorsports the following season.
-At the ninth round of the season at the Indianapolis Motor Speedway, Gold would get his maiden win of the season.
+At the ninth round of the season at the Indianapolis Motor Speedway, he would get his maiden win of the season.
 He managed to get his first pole and get his second win at the fifth Mid-Ohio race.
 Gold finished the season with two wins, one pole, and ten podiums to end third in the standings.